Master of Arts in Educational Policy & Foundations

 - EDPL 6997: Capstone in Educational Policy and Leadership

 Chosen from an area of specialization

 Students in the educational policy and foundations program also complete a capstone research project to fulfill the requirements of their program.
 Please see the EDPF planning form for more details.

 All applications for admission to the master's programs in educational policy and foundations must originate with the Graduate School.
 New students can enter the program any semester of any year or during the summer term.
 All applicants must have at least a baccalaureate degree from an accredited college or university.

 Individuals interested in applying to the program should apply online on the Graduate School website.

-Note: Apply as a master of arts student with a specialization in educational leadership (EDPF).
+Note: Apply as a master of arts student with a specialization in educational policy and foundations (EDPF).
 Be sure to inform the individuals you choose for recommendations that filling out the online assessment is not enough.
 They must upload their letter online.